Wanda Jackson: Personal challenges and spirituality

-By 1971, Jackson had become increasingly unhappy in her professional and personal life.
+By 1971, Jackson had become increasingly unhappy with her professional and personal life.
 "I had everything that a person could need or want.
 But I still couldn't shake that dull but persistent sense of emptiness inside," she later explained.
 She and her husband had also developed a problem with alcohol.
 Their problems with drinking led Goodman to become physically and verbally abusive with Jackson.
 Upon returning from a show, Jackson recalled going to church with her family and having a life-altering experience.
 "After we got up off our knees, everything was different," she stated in her autobiography.
 The couple found solace in Christianity and dedicated their personal lives to spirituality in 1971.
 They were later baptized, and the couple went on to state that faith saved their marriage.

 The couple's belief in their faith would lead them to working with Evangelists in Dallas, Texas during the late 1970s.
 Her husband set up an office building in the city where that offered resources to various ministries in the local area.
 As Jackson's rockabilly music revived in the 1980s, the couple decided to invest less professional time with Christianity.
 "It was hard to feel right about singing in bars again, but God confirmed in my spirit, time and time again, that that's where He wanted me and that's where I could be most effective," she explained in her autobiography.

 Health problems

 In the 2010s, Jackson developed pneumonia and was hospitalized for a week.
 A knee replacement became infected with MRSA and she fell several times in her Oklahoma house, damaging her shoulder.
 In 2017, her internal bleeding was treated at a hospital in Tijuana, Mexico that focused on nutritional and medical therapy.
 A 2018 stroke led her to retire.
-She said it would have impaired her more if her daughter brought her to the hospital later.
+She said it would have impaired her more if her daughter had brought her to the hospital later.
 "I was so fortunate", she told The Independent in 2021.